 We’ve followed Leah’s career keenly over the past four years, and it’s been so wonderful watching her practice develop.
-There’s an unwavering consistency to her aesthstic – she’s always been very inspired by ancient mythology, religious and cultural motifs, and natural flora and fauna.
-Her most recent works, though, are more complex than ever – mythical gods and goddesses gaze stoically out at the viewer, amongst intense layers of foliage and a buzzing menagerie of colourful birds and animals – messengers from a spiritual world.
-These paintings conjure up a sort of magic realism – though populated with familiar species, Leah’s imagined scenes are unquestionably other-wordly.
+There’s an unwavering consistency to her aesthetic – she’s always been very inspired by ancient mythology, religious and cultural motifs, and natural flora and fauna.
+Her most recent works, though, are more complex than ever – mythical gods and goddesses gaze stoically out at the viewer, among intense layers of foliage and a buzzing menagerie of colourful birds and animals – messengers from a spiritual world.
+These paintings conjure up a sort of magic realism; though populated with familiar species, Leah’s imagined scenes are unquestionably otherworldly.

 Leah’s latest exhibition, entitled ‘Within You Without You’ opens next month at Arthouse Gallery in Sydney.
 Leah began working on the pieces for this show when she was pregnant last year, and found herself contemplating themes of new life, death and transformation.

 Since the arrival of her sweet daughter Odette, Leah is more inspired than ever.
 ‘Every life experience becomes part of the emotional landscape of an artist, and having a child has really been one of the most profoundly transformative and beautiful experiences of my life’ she says.

 Leah’s exhibition, ‘Within You Without You’ is on at Arthouse Gallery, Rushcutter’s Bay, Sydney from March 2 to 18.

 Tell us a little about your background; what path led you to what you are doing today?